Volodymyr2907/user-service/README.md

 # User Service

-Spring boot application that provides an API for making operation with authorization:
+Spring boot application that provides an API for making operation with user and permissions:
 - create user
 - login
 - check permissions